MicrosoftDocs/win32/desktop-src/appxpkg/how-to-sign-a-package-using-signtool.md

     For info about creating a valid code signing certificate, see [How to create an app package signing certificate](how-to-create-a-package-signing-certificate.md).

--   A packaged packaged Windows app, for example, an .appx file created by using the [app packager (MakeAppx.exe)](make-appx-package--makeappx-exe-.md) tool
+-   A packaged Windows app, for example, an .appx file created by using the [app packager (MakeAppx.exe)](make-appx-package--makeappx-exe-.md) tool

 **Additional considerations**